-In connection with the Private Placement, the Company sold to the Placement Agent, for nominal consideration, Placement Warrants to purchase from the Company 123,720 shares of Series A Preferred.
-The Placement Warrants are initially exercisable at a price equal to \$11.00 per share and may be exercised at any time during the 10-year period commencing February 7, 1998.
+In connection with the Private Placement, the Company sold to Paramount, for nominal consideration, Placement Warrants to purchase from the Company 123,720 shares of Series A Preferred.
+Placement Warrants to purchase 117,198 of such shares remain outstanding as of August 27, 1998.
+The Placement Warrants are initially exercisable at a price equal to \$11.00 per share and may be exercised at any time during the 10-year period commenced February 7, 1998.
 The rights, preferences and privileges of the shares of Series A Preferred issuable upon exercise of the Placement Warrants are identical to those offered to the participants in the Private Placement.
 The Placement Warrants contain anti-dilution provisions providing for adjustment of the number of securities underlying the Series A Preferred issuable upon exercise of the Placement Warrants and the exercise price of the Placement Warrants under certain circumstances.
-The Placement Warrants are not redeemable and will remain outstanding, to the extent not exercised, notwithstanding any mandatory redemption or conversion of the Series A Preferred underlying the Placement Warrants.
-The Placement Warrants grant to the holders thereof certain rights of registration for the securities issuable upon exercise of the Placement Warrants.
-See "--Registration Rights."
+The Placement Warrants are not redeemable and will remain outstanding, to the extent not exercised, notwithstanding any mandatory redemption or conversion of the Series A Preferred underlying the Placement Warrants